 |4||sprays liquid smoke (optional)|

-- Add the dates, cumin, paprika and the cayenne pepper.
-If you like hot food, double or triple the amount of cayenne pepper.
-Cook 5 mins.
+- Add the dates, cumin, paprika and the cayenne pepper and cook for 5 minutes.
+If you like spicy food, double or triple the amount of cayenne pepper.

-- Stir, and add the chilli, garlic and all of the peppers.
-Cook for another 10 mins.
+- Add the chilli, garlic and the red and green peppers.
+Cook for another 10 mins, stirring occasionally.